Distinguishing 2-knots admitting circle actions by fundamental groups: Introduction

 In Section~2, we give brief explanations and introduce known results about branched twist spins and $3$-orbifolds needed to prove our theorems.
 Proofs are given in Section~3.

-The authors would like to thank Jonathan A. Hillman, Kokoro Tanaka and Yuta Taniguchi for their helpful suggestions and precious comments.
-The second author is supported by JSPS KAKENHI Grant Numbers JP19K03499 and JP17H06128 and JSPS-VAST Joint Research Program, Grant number JPJSBP120219602.
+The authors would like to express their sincere gratitude to Makoto Sakuma for pointing out a gap in the proof of Lemma 3.1 and telling us how to fill it.
+They would also like to thank Jonathan A. Hillman, Yuya Koda, Kokoro Tanaka and Yuta Taniguchi for their helpful suggestions and precious comments.
+The second author is supported by JSPS KAKENHI Grant Numbers JP19K03499, JP23K03098 and JP23H00081, JSPS-VAST Joint Research Program, Grant number JPJSBP120219602, and Keio University Academic Development Funds for Individual Research.